sujato/cullavagga/dpcv-project.md

 For many years, SuttaCentral has managed its code and source texts at Github.
 Github is a public cloud service for hosting code and files using the open-source Git version control system.
 Github is extremely stable and secure, being used by major software companies such as Google, Microsoft, and Facebook for their own code.

 The great advantage of using Github is that it preserves every detail about *what* changes are made, *who* changed it, *when* they changed it, and (optionally but recommended) *why* they changed it.
 These are recorded in an indelible and publicly accessible form on Github.
 In a Github repo, *nothing is ever deleted*.
 So if any mistake is made, no matter how small or large, we can always revert it back to the prior state.
-This means that we can preserve a forensic level of detail and accuracy in all our doings, setting a standard for reliability and transparency that is unprecedented in any comparable projects.
+This means that we can preserve a forensic level of detail and accuracy in all our doings, setting the highest standard for reliability and transparency.

 Github is free and simple to use.
 Anyone with access to the Github account can add or alter assets.
 No special software is needed; it can be done simply via a browser.
 For team members, it will be useful to set up a local version of the Github repository.
 (In Git terminology, a “repository” or “repo” is a folder that contains a set of files for a project.)
 Local tech support can set this up; because we’re using the same tools that programmers use themselves, pretty much every programmer will know how to do this.